Factbox: Winners and losers in Trump's trade war with China

 The tariffs imposed by the Trump administration on steel imports, mainly from China, have increased domestic production, leading to a drop in steel prices.

-Brazil’s JBS, the world’s largest meatpacker, has been able to boost meat exports to China as the tensions between the Washington and Beijing escalated.
-The company’s share of exports to China rose to more than 24 percent last year vs under 21 percent in 2016 and 2017.
+Brazil’s JBS, the world’s largest meatpacker, has been able to boost meat exports to China as the tensions between Washington and Beijing escalated.
+The company’s share of exports to China rose to more than 24% last year vs under 21% in 2016 and 2017.

-Louis Dreyfus Company
+Louis Dreyfus Co

 The global agricultural commodity merchant said that trading opportunities created by the U.S.-Chinese trade dispute boosted its soybean business last year.

-The company posted record soybean export volumes from Brazil , boosting profits 12 percent vs the previous year.
+The company posted record soybean export volumes from Brazil, boosting profits 12% vs the previous year.

 Reporting by Chris Prentice and Timothy Aeppel in New York, Ana Mano in Sao Paulo, Karl Plume and P.J.
-Huffstutter in Chicago, Ankit Ajmera and Arathy Nair in Bengaluru, Joe White in Detroit and Stephen Nellis in San Francisco; Editing by Cynthia Osterman
+Huffstutter in Chicago, Ankit Ajmera, Arathy Nair and Uday Sampath in Bengaluru, Joe White in Detroit and Stephen Nellis in San Francisco; Editing by Cynthia Osterman and Shounak Dasgupta